 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Nozawa Onsen.
-To help you make friends with Nozawa Onsen before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Nozawa Onsen is one of the most well-known winter sports destinations in Japan. located about an hour and a half from Nagano (host to the 1998 Winter Olympic Games) and four hours from Tokyo.
 At the altitude of just one thousand six hundred fifty meters above sea level, Nozawa Onsen has a reasonable climate.